 In his professional liability defense practice, Joe defends actions concerning management liability and employment practices liability against directors & officers of community associations and property management companies, non-profit organizations, and for-profit business entities.

 Joe is a member of the Connecticut, New London County and New York County Bar Associations; New York County Lawyers Association; The Association of Trial Lawyers of America; and Connecticut Trial Lawyers Association.
-He graduated cum laude from Boston College and received his J.D. from Pepperdine University School of Law.
-Joe is admitted to practice in Connecticut and New York as well as before the U.S. District Court, Southern and Eastern Districts of New York, and Connecticut.
+Joe graduated cum laude from Boston College and received his J.D. from Pepperdine University School of Law.
+He is admitted to practice in Connecticut and New York as well as before the U.S. District Court, Southern and Eastern Districts of New York, and Connecticut.

 - American Association for Justice